heroku-examples/analytics-with-kafka-redshift-metabase/README.md

 - `HEROKU_CONNECT_FULFILLMENT_TYPE_ID`: The id of fulfillment order type
 - `HEROKU_CONNECT_PURCHASE_YPTE_ID`: The id of purchase order type
 - `HEROKU_CONNECT_PRICEBOOK_ID`: Pricebook id that's connected with all products
-- `REDIS_URL`: Redis' endpoint url with credentials.
-You can run check here [https://devcenter.heroku.com/articles/heroku-redis#redis-credentials](https://devcenter.heroku.com/articles/heroku-redis#redis-credentials)
+- `REDIS_URL`: Redis' endpoint url with credentials. [https://devcenter.heroku.com/articles/heroku-redis#redis-credentials](https://devcenter.heroku.com/articles/heroku-redis#redis-credentials)

 ### new routes

 You can access these locally and from the Heroku app.

 - `/connect` This route shows the chart
-- `/ordercontrol`  please check the detail from [here]('./generate_orders/README.md').
+- `/ordercontrol`  please check the detail from [here](./generate_orders/README.md).